baggolli/BottomSheet/README.md

 // Just Do the below thing.

-Create your own layout and pass the background color and minimum height.Here minimum is calculated in percent internally so just specify the value.
+Create your own layout and pass the background color and minimum height.Here minimum height is calculated in percent internally so just specify the value.
 Eg:40.

 val bottomSheetDialogFragment = CustomBottomSheet.newInstance(R.layout.activity_main,
         ContextCompat.getColor(this,R.color.colorAccent),80)